PhilaNgcamu/problem-solving-challenges/Day-25-Recursion/README.md

 <h2>How to identify if a problem would be solved recursively?</h2>

 - Practice, practice, practice!
-- See if the smaller version can be solved to figure out if a problem can be solved recursively
+- See if the smaller version can be solved to figure out if a problem can be solved recursively.